zuozhenggh/learning-library/data-management-library/security/advanced/database-vault/database-vault.md

 - Protect pluggable databases from Container Admins

 ### Prerequisites
-This lab assumes you have completed:
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- SSH Private Key to access the host via SSH
+- You have completed:
     - Lab: Generate SSH Keys
     - Lab: Prepare Setup
     - Lab: Environment Setup
-   - Lab: Initialize and Start the DBSecLab Environment
+    - Lab: Initialize Environment

 ### Lab Timing (estimated)
 | Step No. | Feature | Approx. Time |